rudderlabs/rudderstack-helm/README.md

 ## Prerequisites

-- Kuberentes installed and connected a cluster
+- Kubernetes installed and connected a cluster
 - Helm installed
 - Workspace token from the [dashboard](https://app.rudderlabs.com).
-Set up your account and copy your workspace token from top of the home page.
+Set up your account and copy your workspace token from the top of the home page.

 ## Installing the Chart